Tres Valles Estancia,

 Barry and Cathy Beck

-Ireland is a trip that we look forward to for many reasons.
-On our first trip to Ireland in the summer of 2016, we were pleasantly surprised at the quality trout fishing we experienced.
-Andrew Ryan and his guides have access to miles of private, controlled, catch-and-release trout water which supports a good population of 14 – 20" brown trout.
-These are small to medium size trout streams with beautiful brown trout anxious to take a well placed fly.
-We fished attractor flies with droppers, saw nice hatches, and beautiful water.
+Dovetailing Ireland and Scotland is a trip that we look forward to for many reasons.
+On our first trip to Ireland in 2016, we were pleasantly surprised at the quality trout fishing we found there.
+Andrew Ryan and his guides have access to almost 20 miles of private, controlled, catch-and-release trout water with good populations of beautiful brown trout, averaging up to 22 inches.
+The streams are small to medium

 Barry and Cathy Beck